 Grades6 to 12

 In the ClassroomThis site is perfect for students to emcee on your interactive whiteboard or projector.
 Open up each quadrant to view images and documents provided.
 Have students discuss their reactions and thoughts on each of the representations before clicking on the asterisk to find specific information.
 Use teaching resources provided to add context to Civil War lessons.
 Challenge students to create a talking avatar using a photo or other image (legally permitted to be reproduced).
 The avatars can be used to explain information provided by one of the images.
-Use a site such as Blabberize (reviewed here).
+Use a site such as Speechable, reviewed here.
 To find Creative Commons images for student projects (with credit, of course), try Compfight, reviewed here.
-Challenge your students to use a site such as TimeRime reviewed here to create an interactive timeline of information from this interactive poster along with other information learned during your Civil War unit.
+Challenge your students to use a site such as (it can include video, audio, images, a quiz, interactive questions and comment) using Sutori, reviewed here, to create an interactive timeline of information from this interactive poster along with other information learned during your Civil War unit.

 Grades7 to 12

 tag(s): 1700s (29), 1800s (48), 1900s (38), africa (166), alaska (23), american revolution (85), central america (12), civil war (142), cold war (30), colonial america (108), colonization (15), explorers (68), great depression (27), greece (27), greeks (33), hawaii (8), industrialization (14), italy (15), maps (294), native americans (80), romans (35), slavery (66), south america (40), spain (8), war of 1812 (15), world war 1 (56), world war 2 (138)